Optimal computing budget allocation: Core Optimization Problem

+$\sigma_i$: The variance of the performance of alternative $i$.

+$\delta_{1,i}$: The performance gap between the best alternative ($1$) and alternative $i$.

+$N_i$: The number of simulation replications allocated to alternative $i$.

+This formula ensures that alternatives with smaller performance gaps ($\delta_{1,i}$) or higher variances ($\sigma_i$) receive more simulation replications.
+This maximizes computational efficiency while maintaining a high Probability of Correct Selection (PCS), ensuring computational efficiency by reducing replications for non-critical alternatives and increasing them for critical ones.
+Numerical results show that OCBA can achieve the same simulation quality with only one-tenth of the computational effort compared to traditional methods.

 Some extensions of OCBA

 Experts in the field explain that in some problems it is important to not only know the best alternative among a sample, but the top 5, 10, or even 50, because the decision maker may have other concerns that may affect the decision which are not modeled in the simulation.

 According to Szechtman and Yücesan (2008), OCBA is also helpful in feasibility determination problems.
 This is where the decisions makers are only interested in differentiating feasible alternatives from the infeasible ones.
 Further, choosing an alternative that is simpler, yet similar in performance is crucial for other decision makers.
 In this case, the best choice is among top-r simplest alternatives, whose performance rank above desired levels.

 In addition, Trailovic and Pao (2004) demonstrate an OCBA approach, where we find alternatives with minimum variance, instead of with best mean.
 Here, we assume unknown variances, voiding the OCBA rule (assuming that the variances are known).
 During 2010 research was done on an OCBA algorithm that is based on a t distribution.
 The results show no significant differences between those from t-distribution and normal distribution.
 The above presented extensions of OCBA is not a complete list and is yet to be fully explored and compiled.